panyijing1997/IoTMilestone3_cloud/README.md

-# IoTMilestone3_Pi
+# IoTMilestone3_Cloud
-These codes should run on raspberry Pi locally
+These codes should run on cloud or another PC
 ## Set up

 ### 1. Clone this repo